pulumi/docs/content/docs/intro/concepts/programming-model.md

 using Pulumi;
 ```

-These are the most important major elements of the Pulumi SDK library:
+These are the most essential concepts defined by the Pulumi SDK:

 * [Resources](#resources): how infrastructure is represented in Pulumi
 * [Components](#components): create abstractions and aggregate other resources